E3 2021 catch up – TechCrunch

 If you’re like me, you spent the weekend longing for the mixed bag that is downtown Los Angeles during E3.
 I’ve got fond memories of fish tacos, The Last Bookstore, watching playoff basketball in garishly lit hotel lobbies and, of course, video game press conference after video game press conference.

-For a second year in a row, the show’s gone all virtual, owing to…well, you know, that pesky virus that has defined the past year and a half of our lives.
+For a second year in a row, the show’s gone all virtual, owing to…well, you know, that virus that has defined the past year and a half of our lives.
 Last year’s show was canceled altogether (though a handful of companies still kept to the schedule).
 Show organizers simply didn’t think they would be able to pull together a digital event — and frankly, it’s probably for the best that they understood those limitations.

 The 2021 event, which kicked off on Saturday, marks the first all-virtual version of the event.
 For the time being, it’s also the last.
 Mayor Eric Garcetti kicked off the show by announcing that E3 would return to the LA Convention Center in 2022.